popgoesthecultureshock/Matching-Card-Game/README.md

 Drag is not evil.
 While some drag queens are not good... _you know who you are_...
 They still have the right to be who they are, just like any citizen.
 This matching game honors the moving-to-mainstream art form that is drag, and just some of the queens that emerged from the 14 seasons of RuPauls Drag Race.
 Heard of it?

-This is a memory matching card game that users can play to see some of their favorite queens, and compete with each other with their high scores, or low score: how few turns it takes them.
+This is a memory matching card game that users can play to see some of their favorite queens, and compete with each other with their high scores, or low score: since the every turn is tallied.
+How few turns will it take you to match all the queens?.
-Chantay you stay through all three levels of 24, 30, and 36 cards in less turns than your friends, or sashay away.
+Chantay you stay through all 24 cards in less turns than your friends, or sashay away.
-Spread the joys drag can create sharing this child friendly game with your friends and family!
+Spread the joys drag can create sharing this game with your friends and family!

 ---